armanfm/ExplorerChem/README.md

 `actorId` is a stable logical identity.
 An organization can add or replace wallets without changing its historical identifier.

 Actor registration does not use evidence states such as `PENDING`, `MATCHED`, `FAILED`, or `REVOKED`.
 Wallet authorization is managed directly by the identity registry.

+`registerActor` is owner-only.
+Connecting a wallet or choosing a role in the UI does not register an actor on-chain.
+A wallet proves control of a key, not a verified company identity or mining authorization.
+The demonstration uses fictional organizations; real-world identity checks and customer onboarding are production requirements, not claimed as completed by this MVP.

 ---